pmunts/muntsos/README.txt

     Next up will probably be the 64-bit VisionFive 2.
 I have already built a GCC 14.2.0 riscv64 cross-toolchain for MuntsOS.

--   4 March 2025 -- Support for the BeaglePlay is now done.
-See
-    Application Note #19 for more information.

 -   6 March 2025 -- Finally got around to completing a couple of loose ends for the Raspberry Pi CM5 on a CM5IO.
 This has proven to be a very nice setup.

+-   13 March 2025 -- Support for the BeaglePlay is now done.
+See
+    Application Note #19 for important information.

 Quick Setup Instructions for the Impatient